jinseok9338/PortFolio-Site-/README.md

 ### Here are things to add.

 1. adding theme context so I can switch from light theme to dark theme.
+[Done]
+1. completing implementing changing theme and hange the color of default dark theme color
 1. make scrolling action using use_ref.
 1. adding more texting animation to Hero Section.
 1. adding animation so things start to appear in view port.